Essential leadership skills for the next generation of leaders

 The 4th industrial revolution is fueled by technologies such as robotics, artificial intelligence, big data, blockchain, augmented reality, the internet of things, and more.
-Leaders of the future workplace will have to make decisions about technology and how they can be deployed for the optimum progress of the organization.
+Leaders of the future workplaces will have to make decisions about technology and how it can be deployed for the optimum progress of the organization.
 The ability to understand the addition that tech will bring will very essential.
 Leaders will continually embrace new tools and platforms.

 This is at the moment one of the most sort after skills.
 It is the ability of leaders to “hear” or “read” what has not being said.
 The leader of the future work environment will have to be more human more so because of the influx of robots and bots into the future workplace.
 For a leader to be able to succeed in the future workplace, the ability to hear the good, the bad, and the ugly from their team are important.

 Leaders in the future workplace will be people who yield to learning and who grab whatever knowledge they are presented with swiftly.
 They will have the capability to access a situation and quickly learn what they need to know for effective decisions.